tmgrgg/shoe-recommendation-engine/README.md

 ![gif](media/demo.gif)

+Steps for running the application are as follows:

+1. Clone this repository.

+2. Download the files in [this drive folder](https://drive.google.com/open?id=1vKgJSd2IpW1zfDVQGK6_wW4WptFd3lr6), and place them all in a sub-folder named 'data' within the locally cloned repo.

-The application can be run by cloning the repository and then running the following command in terminal within the cloned directory:
+3. Run the following command in terminal within the cloned directory:

 ```
 python app.py